-In harmonically trapped 2D Bose gases, the spatially varying density of the gas modulates the local thermodynamic quantities.
+In harmonically trapped 2D Bose gases, the spatially varying density of the gas modulates local thermodynamic quantities.
 This feature was utilised to show scale invariance of the system in Ref. \cite{Hung2011}.
 Such effects introduce deviation from the BKT picture derived in uniform systems.
-Recently, spin-wave theory in trapped 2D systems was derived, focusing on the trap effect on the correlation function \cite{Boettcher2016}.
-In Ref. \cite{Boettcher2016}, \textit{local correlation approximation} (LCA) was introduced, where the exponent $\eta$ is modulated according to the local density $n(\bm{r})$ to give
+Recently, a spin-wave theory for trapped 2D systems was derived, focusing on the trap effect on the correlation function \cite{Boettcher2016}; using \textit{local correlation approximation} (LCA) the exponent $\eta$ was expected to vary according to the local density $n(\bm{r})$ as

 where $n_0$ is the peak density.
 It was found that the LCA reproduces the result of trapped spin-wave theory well \cite{Boettcher2016}.
 We use this procedure with the minor modification described below to derive $f_{\mathrm{SF}}(\overline{x})$, which we used for the results presented in the main text.